nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 📦 Feature | 2025-05-21 | Enhanced map visualization and filtering

+- Updated district-info.tsx, filter-panel.tsx, leaflet-map.jsx, and visualize-view.tsx to improve map visualization and filtering
+- Changes were made to address user feedback about difficulty in using the map and filtering options
+- Leveraged the Supabase client in supabase-client.ts and made necessary API changes in api-service.ts and api-types.ts

+This commit significantly improves the user experience of the map feature by making it more intuitive and responsive.
+The filtering options are now more robust and easier to use.

 ## 📦 Feature | 2025-05-21 | Enhanced data loading and upload functionality

 - Modified the load_indicators.py scripts for both Barcelona and Madrid in the auq_data_engine directory to improve data loading efficiency